The West Yorkshire Track & Field League

 Bob Smith of Bingley Harriers, was elected the League's first president at a general meeting at Huddersfield YMCA and Wakefield's Doug Bedford, later to become league president himself, presented two trophies for annual competition.

 West Yorkshire Championships for various track events were allocated to various meetings and provided a main event for each fixture.
-The league was seen as a bridge to gulf school and club competition and it is pleasing to see the league still flourishing in this respect more than 30 years after its formation.
+The league was seen as a bridge to gulf school and club competition and it is pleasing to see the league still flourishing in this respect nearly 50 years after its formation.